Bharat Ane Nenu: Soundtrack

 The soundtrack of the film was composed by Devi Sri Prasad.
 The album features five songs, out of which three of them were released as singles.
 The first single "Bharat Ane Nenu" was released on 25 March 2018, at the occasion of Ram Navmi.
-The second single "I Don't Know" was launched on 1 April 2018.Farhan Akhtar lent his voice for the song "I Don't Know", which is first time for a South Indian movie.
+The second single "I Don't Know" was launched on 1 April 2018.
+Farhan Akhtar lent his voice for the song "I Don't Know", which marked the first time he sang for a South Indian film.
 The third track "Vachaadayyo Swami", was released on 6 April 2018.
 The soundtrack was launched at the pre-release event which took place in the Lal Bahadur Shastri Stadium on 7 April 2018, with N. T. Rama Rao Jr. being the chief guest.

 Release

 Bharat Ane Nenu was released theatrically on 20 April 2018, while the dubbed Tamil version titled Bharat Ennum Naan was released theatrically on 25 May 2018.
 It was later dubbed and released in Hindi as Dashing CM Bharath on 2 November 2018.